Nightmares (Chris Brown song): Background and release

 In June 2023 Chris Brown previewed on his Instagram account a remix to Byron Messia's 2023 single "Talibans", that ended up never being released officially.
 In August, Brown performed in Kingston, Jamaica for his Under the Influence Tour, and was spotted filming a music video with Sean Kingston and Messia at Tivoli Gardens during his days in the country.
-Messia later talked abount working with the R&B singer during an interview with Power 105.1 FM, saying: "Look out for Chris Brown featuring me.
+Messia later talked about working with the R&B singer during an interview with Power 105.1 FM, saying: "Look out for Chris Brown featuring me.
 He actually did the 'Talibans' Remix and he said 'This is fire.'
 So we just decided to work on something new.
 He sent me some stuff and I did my verse and sent it back".
 The track was eventually released three days prior to the dropping of Brown's eleventh album titled 11:11.

 Composition

 "Nightmares" is an Afrobeats and dancehall song, written by Brown, Messia, Haile Alexander, Malcolm Olagundoye and Ryan Press, with its production being handled by Chopstix and Chris Brown.
 Lyrically, the song is about a downhearted gangster who found himself leaning on vices due to overwhelming feelings of hopelessness.